(Prostate Gland Removal)

 Griffith HW, Moore S, Yoder K. Complete Guide to Symptoms, Illness & Surgery.
 New York, NY: Putnam Publishing Group; 2000.

 Le CQ, Gettman MT.
 Laparoscopic and robotic radical prostatectomy.
 Exper Rev Anticancer Ther.
 2006;6:1003-1011.

 Mitchell RE, Lee BT, Cookson MS, et al. Immediate surgical outcomes for radical prostatectomy in the University HealthSystem Consortium Clinical Data Base: the impact of hospital case volume, hospital size and geographical region on 48,000 patients.
 BJU Int.
 2009;104(10):1442-1445.

 Benign prostatic hypertrophy (BPH).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 27, 2014.
 Accessed September 25, 2014.

 Prostate cancer.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 10, 2014.
 Accessed September 25, 2014.

-General information about prostate cancer.
+Prostate cancer.
 National Cancer Institute website.
-Available at: http://www.cancer.gov/cancertopics/types/prostate.
+Available at: http://www.cancer.gov/types/prostate.
 Accessed September 25, 2014.

 - Reviewer: Mohei Abouzied, MD